 Who Determines Online Reputation Scores?

-There are many different agencies and organizations that provide you with an online reputation score.
+There are many different agencies and organizations that provide you with an online reputation scorecard.
 Some of them are more open about it than others.
 Organizations like MyLife are the most prominent.

 One of the problems with MyLife, though, is the sneaky method they use to try to get people to pay for their services by implying that people have negative reputation scores or bad online reputations when that isn’t necessarily true.

 In fact, MyLife is currently facing multiple lawsuits based on its business practices, misleading billing policies, inaccurate background reporting, and violations of the Fair Credit Reporting Act, among others.